The 5 most common marathon running injuries

 Lower back pain

-A common complaint among runners is lower back pain.
+A less common complaint among runners is lower back pain.
 This can be caused by a weak core, which results in poorer muscle control and consequently, places greater stress on your spine.
 Slouching and stooping can also irritate the joints in your spine.

 If you suspect that you’re affected by any of the common marathon running injuries mentioned above, don’t ignore your discomfort.
 Call us on 0208 898 1213 and our friendly practitioners will help you on the road to recovery and all the way to the finish line, if possible.